earchibong/devops_projects/LEMP.md

 <br>

-## Create and configure virtual server on AWS
+## Create and configure a virtual server on AWS

 Get instructions on how to get started with EC@ instances <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html">here</a>
 <br>